lolzio5/Team05-RISCV-Final/doc/Lolézio/LolézioVMStatement.md

 <br>

-I extensively tested this functionality by writing the testbench [pc_tb.cpp](pc_tb.cpp) with a shell script.
+I extensively tested this functionality by writing the testbench [PCTestBench.cpp](Development/PCTestBench.cpp) with a Shell script.

 <br>